+Summary:

+Only one company (proponent) supports the changes.
+So, we will not pursue these changes.

+Proposal 10: We will not pursue the changes in [9][10].

 2.4 BFR information in the SCGFailureInformation

 In current TS 38.331, the UE sends SCGFailureInformation message to network with the failureType is set to be beamFailure when beam failure is detected while SCG is in deactivated state.
 [6] proposed that the UE provides some assistance information, i.e. the suitable beam index information in SCGFailureInformation signalling to the network so that the NW can update the TCI state(s) and thus the UE can perform SCG activation without RA.